 This information will be gathered using a uniform data collection tool provided by SAMHSA.
-Recipients are required to submit data via SAMHSA's Performance Accountability and Reporting System (SPARS); and access will be provided upon award.
-Additional information about SPARS can be found at https://spars.samhsa.gov/sites/default/files/2022-09/IPP%20Results%20Form.pdf.
+Recipients are required to submit data via SAMHSA's Performance Accountability and Reporting System (SPARS); access will be provided upon award.

+Additional information about SPARS can be found at https://spars.samhsa.gov/sites/default/files/2022-06/DSPMRT_508.pdf.
+Data will be collected quarterly and submitted quarterly through SPARS within 30 days of the end of each reporting period.
+Technical assistance related to data collection and reporting will be offered.